praat/praat/README.md

 which creates the executable `praat_barren`.
 Then type `make` or `make -j12` to build the program.
 If your Unix isn’t Linux, you may have to edit the library names in the makefile.

+The above works exactly the same for Intel64 and ARM64 processors, with the same makefiles.

-Testing on multiple platform versions can be done with virtual machines for e.g. Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, Fedora 35, Fedora 37, Mint 20.2, Debian GNU Linux 10.10, CentOS 8.4, and CentOS Stream 9, for instance on an Intel64 Mac with Parallels Desktop.
+Testing on multiple platform versions can be done with virtual machines for e.g. Ubuntu 18.04, Ubuntu 20.04, Ubuntu 22.04, Fedora 35, Fedora 37, Mint 20.2, Debian GNU Linux 10.10, CentOS 8.4, and CentOS Stream 9, for instance on an Intel64 with Parallels Desktop.
+On an ARM64 Mac, we test with virtual machines for Ubuntu 22.04, Fedora 38, and Debian GNU Linux 12 ARM64.

 ## 4. Compiling the source code on all platforms simultaneously